washboardmegan/gedcom-d3-custompalette/README.md

 # gedcom-d3

-A cloned version of https://github.com/mister-blanket/gedcom-d3, so I could control the color palette without too much code refactoring.
+A cloned version of https://github.com/mister-blanket/gedcom-d3, so I could control the color palette of something based on [Blood Lines](https://github.com/mister-blanket/blood-lines) in a shareable way.

-View an implementation at [mister-blanket/blood-lines](https://github.com/mister-blanket/blood-lines)

 ## Usage